Mythic-Framework/mythic-framework/README.md

 ## Information

 # 🚧DISCLAIMER🚧
 We do not own this framework, and we am simply trying to give it the support it deserves.
 The framework was originally built by Alzar & Dr Nick.
 Alzar has taken the liberty of releasing the framework and allowing Treyyyy (Vegeta) and team To Maintain it.
-You can Alzars orignal repo here [original repository](https://github.com/Alzar/mythic-framework)
+You can find Alzars orignal repo here [original repository](https://github.com/Alzar/mythic-framework)

 # Requirements
 | Packages          | Link                                                                |